What are vascular studies?

 What happens after a vascular study?

-You may go back to your normal diet and activities unless your provider advises you
+You may go back to your normal diet and activities unless your healthcare provider

-Generally, there is no special type of care following a vascular study.
-Your healthcare
+Generally, there is no special type of care after a vascular study.
+Your provider